bretmullinix/ansible-molecule-for-beginners/t2-getting-started-with-aws/readme.md

               when: create_private_key == true
            ```

-        1. The contents above delete the existing Amazon EC2 public/private key pair.
+        1. The contents above deletes the existing Amazon EC2 public/private key pair.
         We perform this task when we want to create a new key pair with the same name.
         We use the new key pair to ssh into the Amazon EC2 instance.